vdbrink/vdbrink.github.io/sponsor_me.md

 <img style="float: right;margin-left:20px" src="images/avatar.jpg" alt="me" width="100px">

 Do you like what you read here?
-Consider to support me, so I can write more articles like the ones you find here.
+Consider to support me, so I can write more articles like the once you find here.

 It's up to you if and how much you want to support me.
 I am very grateful.